young-rocks/zkmove-net.github.io/about.md

 subtitle:
 ---

-This project was created in July 2021.
-The goal is to improve the programmability of zero-knowledge proof systems.
-At the end of 2022, we formed a small team of top zkVM experts.
+We are a small, fully-distributed team.
+We leverage underlying blockchain infrastructure to create value for users.

+The long-term goal of the team is to combine zero-knowledge proof technology with the Move programming language to create safe, efficient and trustless protocols to enhance blockchain capabilities.

 We look forward to having more technical and business talents [JOIN US](/joinus/) as members of the founding team.